nyberry/minesweeper/README.md

 These are some fixes:

-First, each time any new knowledge is gained, call a function to update all sentences, plus the lists of mines and safes.
-This may be knowledge gained when making a move, or by inference.
+First, each time any new knowledge is gained, call a function to update the list of mines and safes, **plus all sentences in the knowledge base** (not just the mines and safes as hinted in the course problem specifcation).
+This may be knowledge gained when making a new move, or later by inference.

     def update_sentences_safes_and_mines(self):